akab/ImageProcessing/README.md

 # ImageProcessing

-A series of Python notebooks for image analysis and processing
+A collection of Python notebooks to demonstrate image analysis and processing using OpenCV